5 tips to make your customers feel like rock stars

 - Collaboration – perhaps the most obvious of all if you’re trying to give consumers experiences, not just products.
 Collaboration gives businesses a chance to delight consumers with something brand new and original, and to extend reach beyond their existing demographic.
 Did somebody say Take That and Lulu?

 Every rose has its thorn, and for many years the internet was a painful one for the music biz.

-It threatened the whole model, and the industry itself was slow to capitalise on its most important aspect – its potential as a new method of accepting payments.
-That’s a crucial lesson for small business innovation too.
+It threatened the whole model, and the industry itself was slow to capitalise on its potential as a new method of accepting payments.
+That’s a crucial lesson for other businesses too, across all sectors.

 That means having an ear for how your customers are experiencing your product or market.
 There’s a good chance there’ll be a strong digital hook.
-That might mean you need to tie together several channels, making sure customers have the same, great experience no matter what device they’re using, what channel they’re on or how many different channels and devices they use in one buying journey.
+That might mean tying together several channels, making sure customers have the same great experience no matter what device they’re using, what channel they’re on or how many different channels and devices they use in one buying journey.

-For businesses, it’s the same.
-By surrounding yourself with like-minded, inspirational people , you’re set to always innovate and never stand still.
-Business coaches, mentors, influencers and expert external resources could all be incredibly valuable to the future of your business.
+For retail and food and drink businesses, it’s the same.
+By surrounding yourself with like-minded, inspirational people, you’re set to always innovate and never stand still.

 3 - Put on a show

 The music business has realised how important the experience is to fans, so it's taking the music to the people.
-That’s something that small businesses can do, too.
+That’s something that businesses in other sectors can do, too.